-Pride marches are a global phenomenon now, with colour-festooned flags, banners, badges, and paints revealing themselves in every continent, from Mauritius to Montreal, Los Angeles to London, and Hong Kong to Pretoria (too much alliteration is A Bad Thing).
+Pride marches are a global phenomenon, with colour-festooned flags, banners, badges, and paints revealing themselves in countries on every continent, from Mauritius to Montreal, Los Angeles to London, and Hong Kong to Pretoria (too much alliteration is A Bad Thing).

-Pride is a public forum for for the community of people who fall under the expanding banner of LGBTA (lesbian, gay, bisexual, trans, and asexual – not allies, no matter what anyone else tells you – and other letters that, from time to time get added or taken away), and they allow for people to come together and – one hopes – feel safe in the knowledge that they’re in the majority for a few hours.
+Pride is a public forum for for the community of people who fall under the expanding banner of LGBTA (lesbian, gay, bisexual, trans, and asexual – not allies, no matter what anyone else tells you), and they allow people to come together and – one hopes – feel safe in the knowledge that they’re in the majority for a few hours.

 I’ve always been very curious about pride marches; never having attended one, I rather wondered what all the fuss was about.
-A large amount of LGBTA+Q!PLMDN (Confession: I’ve made up most of that aconym, although if you want to read something into the initials, please go right ahead) people walking through temporarily-pedestrianised roads with a lot of supporters lining the road, cheering and joining in the general festival-style atmosphere.
-Well, they sound like fun in their own way, but why – what was the point?
+A large amount of LGBTA+Q!PLMDN (if you want to read something into the initials, go right ahead) people walking through temporarily-pedestrianised roads with a lot of supporters lining the road, cheering and joining in the general festival-style atmosphere.
+Well, they sound like fun, but why – what was the point?

 In those early days, people were making a comment; LGBT people were treated differently to non-LGBT people.
-They couldn’t marry, were often vilified on the streets for showing affection, experienced discrimination in the workplace, and were still getting over generations of direct discrimination when any form of non-hetrosexual activity was illegal, and so that mindset was ingrained in large sections of the community and causing the community to be viewed as different, less than, and making others perhaps a little uncomfortable.
+They couldn’t marry, were often vilified on the streets for showing affection, experienced discrimination in the workplace, and were still getting over generations of direct discrimination when any form of non-hetrosexual activity was illegal.
+So that mindset was ingrained in large sections of the community and causing the community to be viewed as different, less than, and making others perhaps a little uncomfortable.

-Flash forward fifty years and things have changed; of course they have, and mostly in the right direction.
-LGBT marriage is now part of civil marriage codes of many liberal democracies, and sinkholes haven’t opened up to destroy their societies.
-LGBT people can be out at work and, for a lot of the time, be accepted, gain promotions, and be treated equally.
+Flash forward fifty years and things have changed, mostly in the right direction.
+LGBT marriage is now part of many liberal democracies, and sinkholes haven’t opened up to destroy their societies.
+LGBT people can be out at work and, for a lot of the time, be accepted, gain promotions, and treated equally.
 But there’s a darker side to all this; people in Chechnya are being sent to concentration camps for the “crime” of being gay, people are being executed in Uganda and Nairobi for the same reason, and President Trump, in the country that is meant to typify freedom and tolerance, condones the separation of LGBT people into a subset – rather than a part of society at large – and seeks to remove freedoms hard-won, such as equal marriage, equal rights in the workplace, and to just live privately and how they choose to live.

 So yes, there is a lot to celebrate – perhaps a reason for a march, to acknowledge freedoms gained? – but also a lot to defend and change, as intolerance is still rife.
 I speak for a constituency of one – me – but imagine that a lot of LGBT people want something very similar to me; to be treated normally, as an equal part of society, without having to defend or demand a particular right.
 Many people march for those reasons, and many also march for a bit of a party as well, and who can blame them?

 2017’s London parade was then coming round rather quickly.
-Now, I’m a member of a few asexual groups (I’m asexual – did you know?
-I’m sure I’ve mentioned it a few dozen times), and in one group in particular, the London march was being discussed.
+I’m a member of a few asexual groups, and in one group in particular, the London march was being discussed.
 We try and arrange a meet-up every month through this particular group – UK Asexuality (the picture on the front of this post is of the three admins – myself, Diana, and Jamaal) – and so a few people decided to go along to pride and join in with the asexual contingent that was being organised through the Asexuality Visibility & Education Network (AVEN).

 But back to pride.
 I was intrigued to go along to the day, but something was holding me back; a hesitation, perhaps, that I was having a heretical thought in the hind part of my brain – was pride relevant in the 21st century?
 Did asexuals have a place in it?
 Would it just be three asexuals and a couple of balloons?

-I met up with a friend in the morning to discuss over a drink at a new haunt; Jamaal had been there a few times before, although I’d never heard it of until he’d told me about Fuckoffee.
-Honest, that’s the name of the coffee shop.
-We actually discussed life, the universe, and everything, and he told me about previous prides that he’d taken part in – that intrigued me enough to think, “Well, I should at least see what all the fuss is about, shouldn’t I?”
+I met up with a friend in the morning to discuss over a drink at a new haunt.
+He told me about previous prides that he’d taken part in – that intrigued me enough to think, “Well, I should at least see what all the fuss is about.”

 The two of us travelled over to the edge of Regent’s Park, and that was a momentary blotting out of the sun – all the asexuals who had decided to come were to meet by the tube station, and so it would be then that we would know how many were going to actually turn up.
 I still wasn’t holding out much hope of it being higher than 8, but for no other reason than that was the most asexuals I’d ever been with at any one time.
 Stupid, I know, to think like that, but there you have it.